[Week 39 of 52 Weeks to a Better Relationship With Your Child]

 When potential is denied

 By the time these children have grown into young adults, most of them are naturally more concerned with these institutional social pressures.
 This is especially true if there have also been a lot of extra-curricular activities that keep them separated from parents and family.
-They might say they love their parents, but it is more like loving a distant relative that they don’t know very well.
+They might say they genuinely love their parents, but it is more like loving a distant relative that they don’t know very well.
 Having deeply personal conversations with the parents is often awkward.
 Too often being close to parents is seen as a sign of weakness and made fun of.

 And, as mentioned, the young adults are being treated as children, which they understandably balk against.
 It is even harder to have a good relationship with someone who is denying an independence you have the potential for.
 A young adult faced with this conflict will find more camaraderie with other young adults facing the same thing.
 They will look for ways to establish their independence no matter how hard it is denied.
-This sometimes looks like peer pressure.
+Sometimes this looks like peer pressure.

 Understanding the problem shrinks the monster

 Have you ever seen a show where a terrifying monster is shrunk into an embarrassingly cute colorful glob?
 That is what happens to the dread spectre of peer pressure when it is understood.
 There are things that can be done, both early (always best) and later on.
-(Just a reminder that we are using the gender neutral “him” and “he” here.)

 - Be preemptive.
 Establish habits of meaningful, patient conversation, where the child knows you like listening to him.
 Don’t ever complain of your child as a burden or interfering with “your life.”
 Let the child know the relationship is secure and reliable.